-There are no Underground Storage Tanks referenced in this reports.
-Any underground storage tanks should be located and a determination made as to operating status, whether it presently contains material, or if it has been or should be removed.
+There are no Underground Storage Tanks are referenced in this report.
+Any and all UST should be located and a determination made as to operating status, whether it presently contains material, or if it has been or should be removed.
 Contact the WVDEP UST Program office at 304-926-0499 for current operational and abandonment requirements and further advice.